How DNA Evidence Works in Criminal Cases

 Common Misconceptions About DNA Testing

-In other words, just because a DNA sample matches that of a particular suspect, it doesn’t mean the reason is because of that individual’s guilt.
-There are actually numerous aspects to the collection, processing, and analysis of a person’s DNA evidence that can raise questions about the certainty of such a conclusion.
+Just because a biological sample matches that of a particular suspect, it doesn’t mean the reason is that individual’s guilt.
+There are numerous aspects to the collection, processing, and analysis of a person’s DNA evidence that can raise doubts.

 Find top Criminal Defense lawyers easily